Polydile/dile-checkbox/README.md

 You can customize it using CSS Custom Properties.

-ustom property | Description | Default
+Custom property | Description | Default
 ----------------|-------------|---------
 --dile-checkbox-checked-color | Checked color for check control | #30a030
 --dile-checkbox-unchecked-color | Unchecked color for check control | #ddd